Marshallese nationality law: Loss of nationality

 Marshallese nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality.
 In times of war, renunciation may not be allowed because of national security concerns.
 Denaturalization may occur if a person obtained nationality through fraud, false representation, or concealment; if they have committed acts of treason or disloyalty to the nation; or if they have obtained dual nationality outside of the permitted exceptions.

 Dual nationality

-Dual nationality is not generally acceptable in the Marshall Islands, though there are exceptions to the rule.
-Exceptions include those persons who have been naturalized based upon extraordinary contributions to the nation and persons who obtained a second nationality automatically upon marriage.
-Children born abroad to Marshallese parents, who automatically derive nationality from their birth country can be dual nationals in their minority.
-Upon reaching age seventeen, they must choose a single nationality within one year.
+The constitution does not expressly prohibit dual citizenship, except if when citizenship is gained by registration, then "the Nitijela may by Act provide for the disqualification of any class of persons who would otherwise be entitled to be registered as citizens pursuant to this Section [citizenship by registration], but who have not already been so registered".
+This exception does not apply to people who are citizens by birthright, such as a person born in a foreign nation from at least one parent who is a Marshallese citizen.